-Flights to 2018 Paris Marathon can be booked now so why not let the team at Travelling Fit help by booking your preferred airline on the dates that best suit you.
+Flights to the 2019 Paris Marathon can be booked now so why not let the team at Travelling Fit help by booking your preferred airline on the dates that best suit you.
 We can arrange your complete holiday package all in the one place to help you save time and money.

 Nearly 145 nationalities and 50,000 runners come to tackle the most fabled long-distance discipline in athletics.
 In April, this race across Paris, taking in the Champs Elysées, the Bois de Vincennes and Boulogne, offers an incomparable backdrop, with spectacular views and landmarks all along the route.

 The marathon itself combines personal challenge with the chance to discover one of the world’s great cities.
 The athletes will pound the pavements of the French capital’s most famous avenues and plazas, from the foot of the Arc de Triomphe, where they take the start, towards the Place de la Concorde.
 From the Rue de Rivoli they’ll then sweep through the Place de la Bastille.

 After a glimpse of greenery in the Bois de Vincennes, views of Notre Dame and the Eiffel Tower point the way home.

 As this was my first international event I was unsure what to expect but found everything extremely well organised and easy, using your service certainly made the whole process quite straightforward and stress free, thanks!

 Our hotel was fabulous...so close to the start and finish.. staff were very nice and helpful.
 Definitely recommend the hotel to anyone going to Paris.
 Just great big thank you once again.
 Paris Marathon was my first ever marathon, and was made more special by sharing the experience with a great group of Aussies.